Javelin throw: History

 The javelin throw was added to the Ancient Olympic Games as part of the pentathlon in 708 BC.
 It included two events, one for distance and the other for accuracy in hitting a target.
-The javelin was thrown with the aid of a thong (ankyle in Greek) that was wound around the middle of the shaft.
-Athletes held the javelin by the ankyle, a leather strap around the shaft, so when they released the javelin, the unwinding of the thong gave the javelin a spiral trajectory.
+The javelin was thrown with the aid of an Amentum (ankyle in Greek), a leather strap, that was wound around the middle of the shaft.
+Athletes held the javelin by the amentum and, as they released the javelin, the unwinding of the strap gave the javelin axial spin, stabilizing its flight.

 Throwing javelin-like poles into targets was revived in Germany and Sweden in the early 1870s.
 In Sweden, these poles developed into the modern javelin, and throwing them for distance became a common event there and in Finland in the 1880s.
 The rules continued to evolve over the next decades; originally, javelins were thrown with no run-up, and holding them by the grip at the center of gravity was not always mandatory.
 Limited run-ups were introduced in the late 1890s, and soon developed into the modern unlimited run-up.

 Sweden's Eric Lemming, who threw his first world best (49.32 metres) in 1899 and ruled the event from 1902 to 1912, was the first dominant javelin thrower.
 When the men's javelin was introduced as an Olympic discipline at the 1906 Intercalated Games, Lemming won by almost nine metres and broke his own world record; Sweden swept the first four places, as Finland's best throwers were absent and the event had yet to become popular in any other country.
 Though challenged by younger talents, Lemming repeated as Olympic champion in 1908 and 1912; his eventual best mark (62.32 m, thrown after the 1912 Olympics) was the first javelin world record to be officially ratified by the International Association of Athletics Federations.